qqqlab/rfm69-arduino/README.md

 # rfm69-arduino
 Arduino with RFM69 ISM radio running at 1.8V

+Designed to run from small indoor solar cells delivering a few micro Amperes current.

 ### Installation in the Arduino IDE

  - Start Arduino IDE 1.8.4 or later